 The study of historical and philosophical foundations of the student affairs profession and the roles and functions of student affairs professionals in contemporary collegiate institutions.
-Crosslisted as EDUC 698.

 EDUC 3NT.
 Education Non-traditional Study. .5-1 Credits.

 Offered Fall, Spring, Summer; Lecture hours: Varies, Other:3